camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --output text)
 ```

-4. The variable `GROUP_ID` will contain the output (the value should look like this: `sg-1234567890`)
+4. The variable `GROUP_ID` contains the output (the value should look like this: `sg-1234567890`).
-5. Create a security ingress rule to allow access to PostgreSQL
+5. Create a security ingress rule to allow access to PostgreSQL.

 ```shell
 aws ec2 authorize-security-group-ingress \